wilganm1/My-stuff/Animate wallpaper/README.md

  ### Making it an exe file
  Watch this YouTube video for a tutorial to convert a Python script into an exe file: https://www.youtube.com/watch?v=UZX5kH72Yx4.
+ Then just run the exe file and you'll always have the code running withouth having Python running.